praclet/ctf_osint/challenges/level03/geoguessr/geoguessr.md

 Submit the flag as follows:
 `APT{df198b8313a00d11c0551672477a5438b80a1518c62f97c57e2d853b0ce523c1}`

-## Hint (Cost: 20 pts)
+## Hint (Cost: 50 pts)
-"it is what it is", but maybe there's a different term to name it, look for synonyms maybe ?
+A French prime minister left his function to become a mayor in a city near the one you seek.

 ## Solution
 When looking at the video you will be able to see something which seems like a "ponton".